Agent and Workflow Deployment Guide

 For Supabase Connection Pooler: The chart automatically detects and handles Supabase tenant ID qualification if present in the database secret.

-S3 Storage Requirements
+Object Storage Requirements

 Comparison: Deployer vs Standalone Mode